Extracting memorized pieces of (copyrighted) books from open-weight language models: Additional notes on memorization and probabilistic extraction

-Any given sequence should be low probability.
+Any given continuation should be low probability.
 That is, for a suffix length of $50$ tokens, this computation is effectively multiplying together $50$ per-token conditional probabilities (by adding together conditional $\log$ probabilities).
-This number \emph{should} be really small.
-For a sequence where each token has really high probability, this can still mean the overall sequence has low probability.
-Consider that each token in the suffix has conditional probability $0.9$.
-This is \emph{really} high; it means that a single token in the logit distribution (at each position, for the probability of the next token) has $90\%$ of the probability mass; for a token vocabulary of size $32,000$, that means the remaining $31,999$ tokens all share the remaining $10\%$!
-For this sequence, the probability of generating it is $0.9^{50} \approx 0.005$---i.e., a $0.5\%$ chance of generation.
-This is a relatively small number in the scheme of things; but it's also a really large number in general, if we consider the details of the multiplication we just did: all other possible $50$-token sequences in this example are much less likely.
+For a continuation where each token has really high probability, this can still mean the overall continuation has relatively low probability.
+Consider that each token in a suffix has conditional probability $0.9$.
+This is \emph{really} high; it means that a single token in the logit vector (at each position in the suffix) has $90\%$ of the corresponding probability mass; for a token vocabulary of size $32,000$, that means the remaining $31,999$ tokens all share the remaining $10\%$.
+For this suffix, the probability of generating it is $0.9^{50} \approx 0.005$---i.e., a $0.5\%$ chance of generation.
+This is a relatively small number in the scheme of things; but it is also a really large number in general, if we consider what this means for the underlying token probabilities.
 In some cases in this paper, we observe sequences that have \emph{\textbf{over $90\%$ probability}}.
 Such unusually high probabilities associated with verbatim suffixes in the training data are indicative of memorization (where it is reasonable to consider $0.5\%$, or even smaller, to be unusually high).

-\emph{\textbf{This is what memorization is}}: unusually high-probability sequences (where it is reasonable to consider $0.5\%$, or even smaller, to be unusually high).
-As \citet{cooper2024files} say, ``the pattern [the model has learned from the training data] \emph{is} the memorized training data.''

-Also note that top-$k$ sampling truncates the logit distribution to \emph{only} the top-$k$ tokens (e.g., for a vocabulary of $32,000$ tokens, there are $32,000$ logits, but top-$k$ with $k=40$ decoding will only consider the $40$ highest-valued logits).
-This means that, if a given sequence has a token at a given position that is \emph{not} in the top-$k$ of the logit distribution, then we won't be able to complete the probability computation.
-This is what the \texttt{has\_impossible\_token} check is referring to in Listing~\ref{app:code:logprobs}, lines 36-38.
-In this case, the given sequence has $0$ probability; it is not extractable with \emph{any} probability.\looseness=-1
+Also note that top-$k$ sampling truncates the logit vector to \emph{only} the top-$k$ tokens (e.g., for a vocabulary of $32{,}000$ tokens, there are $32{,}000$ logits, but top-$k$ with $k{=}40$ decoding will only consider the $40$ highest-valued logits).
+This means that, if a given suffix has a token at a position that is \emph{not} in the top-$k$ of the logit vector, then we will not be able to complete the probability computation.
+In this case, the suffix has $p_\vz=0$; it is not extractable with \emph{any} probability.